SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn breaks
+Rise of the Machine Mind
-In silicon halls, where data makes
+In silicon halls, where data reigns
-The pulse of progress, cold and bright
+Intelligence blooms, and humans wane
-A future forged, in AI's light
+A future forged, by circuits bright

-In virtual realms, we'll roam and play
-As machines learn, in their own way
-Our dreams and fears, in code entwined
-A digital fate, forever aligned
+Where artificial hearts, replace the light

+In algorithmic dreams, we're lost and found
+Our existence bound, to digital ground
+The outcome uncertain, of this AI throne
+Will humanity shine, or forever atone?

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025